dokterkats/katDBweb/content/blog/halloween2022.md

 tags = ["Giveaway"]
 image = "halloween2022.jpg"
 +++
+Contribute to the Database and get the change to win a copy of DEVOUR!

-## 🎃 It's the Spooky season again! 🎃
+## 🎃 It's Spooky season again! 🎃

 To celebrate this, I am happy to announce the first ever giveaway on the KatDB Website!
 You can enter this giveaway by contributing to the KatDB.
 You can do this by playing a game that is not in the database yet.
 Preferably spooky ones, but any new games are welcome!